 Your occupancy rate is the percentage of time your property is booked.
 Divide the number of booked nights by the total number of available nights and multiply by 100.
 A high occupancy rate is desirable, but it’s important to find a balance that maximizes revenue without sacrificing pricing or guest experience.
 To learn more about evaluating rental properties using key metrics, read this blog post.

-Strategies for Successful Short-Term Rental Investments
+Strategies for Successful Short-Term Rentals

 Investing in short-term rentals can be a rewarding venture, but success requires a strategic approach.
 Here’s how to maximize your returns: